 - Working in Vietnam

-- What to Eat in Vietnam
+- Culture in Vietnam

 Below we have put together the grand tour itinerary.
 This is great if you have over 3 weeks to backpack Vietnam, and best completed by motorbike or bus!
 If you only have 2 weeks, aim to complete the first or second half of the itinerary.